A syntax-highlighting pager for git, diff, and grep output

 --grep-match-word-style <STYLE>

-Style string for the matching substrings within a matching line of grep output.
+Style string for the matching substrings within a matching line of

 See STYLES section.
 Defaults to plus-style.